AutumnIeaf/AutumnIeaf/README.md

 # Hi there, I'm Junkai 👋

-## 🌱 About Me:
+## 🐳 About Me:

-I'm a software developer, passionate about coding and creating innovative solutions.
-I'm constantly learning new technologies and experimenting with them to develop cool projects.
+A software developer adept at crafting efficient solutions with a keen eye for detail.
+With a passion for innovation and a collaborative spirit, I thrive on turning ideas into reality through clean code and creative problem-solving.

 ## 📈 My GitHub Stats: